jrwieland/TaraniTunes-v4.x/Color Screen Widget/README.md

-TaraniTunes v4.1
+TaraniTunes v4.2
 ===========
 **Awesome music player for FrSky radios.**

 Key Enhancements
 ----------------
 ** Resizable zone widget works in all zones Including the Top Bar
-** Added index numbers for trims to eaily change it to your switch/trim preferences.
-** Includes full screen layout for Horus, Jumper, and Radiomaster series radios.
+** changed the code to allow changes to the switches outside of lua ** Includes full screen layout for Horus, Jumper, and Radiomaster series radios.

 Existing Features